-IR Society and DIRF cooperation – information on courses etc
+IR Society and DIRF cooperation re. professional development

 The Investor Relations Society

 The IR Society, based in London, is delighted to offer courses to all members of DIRF, we offer a wide range of professional development courses on various topics for those new to Investor Relations and those who have worked within the industry for several years.

 The Investor Relations Society (IR Society) is a membership organisation that exists to promote best practice investor relations in the UK and beyond.
 It is run by IR professionals for IR professionals.